JustinLQuinn/Contacts-brekken-justin/README.md

 Contacts Manager Application

-We will be building a command line application for keeping track of "contacts".
-A contact will be comprised of a a name and phone number combination.
+Our application will be used to keep track of "contacts".

-The application should be able to:
+Our application is able to:

-Show all your contacts
-Add a new contact
-Search a contact by her name
-Delete an existing contact
+Show all your contacts Add a new contact Search a contact by their name Delete an existing contact
-The application should keep its data in a file named contacts.txt so that the information persists between runs of the application.

-How you implement the above functionality is ultimately up to you, but here are a few thoughts to get you started.

-The text file should contain one contact per line.
-When the application starts, the contact list should be read from the file.
+When the application starts, the contact list should is read from the file.
+The contacts file is edited durring functions execution.
+The main menu is responsive dependent on if the contact list has any entries in the file.

-Before the application exits, the contacts file should be rewritten.
-The user interface for your application should include a main menu like the following, where the user will need to enter a number between 1 and 5:
+Full Menu

-1. View contacts.
+View contacts.
-2. Add a new contact.
+Add a new contact.
-3. Search a contact by name.
+Search a contact by name.
-4. Delete an existing contact.
+Delete an existing contact.
-5. Exit.
+Exit.
 Enter an option (1, 2, 3, 4 or 5):
+Restricted Menu

+Add a new contact.
+Exit.
+Enter an option (1 or 2):
-   The contacts information should be shown using the following format
+The contacts information is shown in the following format:

 Name | Phone number
 ---------------